Irving Cohen

-Cohen is loosely based on Irving Caesar, the author of numerous song standards including "Swanee" and "Tea for Two" and lived to the age of 101.
+Cohen is loosely based on Irving Caesar, the author of numerous song standards, including "Swanee" and "Tea for Two”, who lived to the age of 101.

 History

 Short played Cohen in the closing scene of Muppets Tonight episode 110, sitting in the nursing home with Statler and Waldorf.

 Cohen's age could only be guessed at, but he appeared to be in his nineties, and Short wore heavy age makeup to portray the character.
 A recurring gag is that several sketches featuring Cohen are tributes to him on his 90th birthday, regardless of how many tributes there actually were.

 On SCTV, he was featured on The William B. Williams Show, a spinoff of The Sammy Maudlin Show, which was SCTV's running parody of The Tonight Show.
 He also was featured as a spokesman in several commercial parodies.

 On SNL, he was included in a sketch featuring other old Yiddish Vaudevillian characters portrayed by other cast members including Billy Crystal, Rich Hall and Christopher Guest, and guest host Eddie Murphy playing his Gumby character, whom he played as an old Yiddish vaudeville actor.
 The sketch took place in a deli off Broadway, and featured a joke in which everyone tried to remember the ingredients of a Morey Amsterdam sandwich.
 Cohen used his trademark "Give me a 'C', a bouncy, 'C' " and listed ingredients, followed by, "Da-da-da-da-dee, da-da-da-da-dah, ah, whatever da hell else ya wanna put in da sammich".
 The sketch ended when a waiter refused to serve Gumby, who had done a dine-and-dash years before.

 Cohen featured heavily as a character in a single episode of Primetime Glick.
 He is said to be the executive producer of Jiminy's show, although this is not mentioned in any other episode.
 Appearing even more advanced in age than usual, Cohen suffers a heart attack while cavorting with several women in his boudoir.
 Jiminy announces Cohen's hospitalization on his show, and later, after assuming Cohen has died, begins to display a video tribute.
 The tribute is interrupted when Cohen calls the studio from a hospital room made just like his boudoir, and informs Jiminy that he is okay.
 However, in the middle of singing his trademark song, he suffers a second heart attack while still on the phone.

 The character also appeared in Short's 2012 comedy special I, Martin Short, Goes Home and "The Irving Who Came to Dinner," the final episode of The Completely Mental Misadventures of Ed Grimley.